joeyklee/emoji-map-generator/README.md

 ## Materials

 If you're reading this, then you've found all the materials you need for the workshop!
+The best way for learning is to download the repository so you can tweak the code and see what happens.

 ## A quick note on browsers